Farm Service Agency

-As state executive director, Dolcini was responsible for overseeing 30 county offices responsible for administering farm programs and policies in one of the nation’s largest agricultural states.
+As state executive director, Dolcini was responsible for overseeing 30 county offices responsible and for administering farm programs and policies in one of the nation's largest agricultural states.

 Dolcini has many years of public and private leadership experience.
 Prior to accepting the state executive director position, he managed government relations activities for Accenture LLC, a global consulting firm.
 In that position, he strategized with business teams about relationship development and consulted on a wide range of political matters.